Podcast Website: Why You Need One and How to Build It

 Then work through this sequence:

-- Build the five essential pages: Homepage, Episode Archive, About, Contact, and Guest/Sponsor page if applicable.
+4. Build the five essential pages: Homepage, Episode Archive, About, Contact, and Guest/Sponsor page, if applicable.

-- Install and configure SEO tools, including Yoast SEO or Rank Math on WordPress.
+6. Install and configure SEO tools, including Yoast SEO or Rank Math, on WordPress.

-That last step is where most firms fall down.
+That last step is where most firms miss out.
 The site gets built, but the workflow does not.
 Three months later, episode pages are inconsistent, show notes are missing, and the SEO work done at launch hasn’t been maintained.

 What Makes a Podcast Website Worth Studying?